hansemro/ht32-dfu-tool/README.md

 ## Notes about ISP

 - Mass-erase wipes entire flash and disables security/protection, but is necessary for reprogramming locked devices.
-- Device does not reboot to ISP if resetting while the pins are not shorted correctly.
 - A reset occurs after a mass-erase, so keep the pins shorted until after the write finishes.
 - Flash security prevents reading data from flash.

 ## License